-- 1. Announce "Severe Weather Alert" "Tornado Watch/Warning" when called by Medical Center. - 2.
-Restrict phone use. - 3.
-Indicate number of available personnel, if requested. - 4.
-Announce "All Clear".
-(Call Medical Center if not called by them within 10-15 minutes.) - 5.
+- 4. Announce "All Clear".
+(Call Medical Center if not called by them within 10-15minutes.) - 5.
 6th Floor: Pull window shades.
 Move out of the office to center hallway. - 6.
 Main Floor: Stay behind information counter or move into area between mailboxes and small room.